 The Grid system and Grid References

-Use of the compass to take bearings from a map
+Use of a compass to set a map

-Identifying large features on a map and then find them in the surrounding area
+Identifying large and small features on a map and then find them in the surrounding area

 Macro or large area navigation techniques